Staff

 alexism@bgcosh.org

-Phone 920-410-9442
+Phone: 920-410-9442

 Alexis Mayer joined our team in September 2023.
-She is currently the Club's Graduate & Career Coordinator at Oshkosh West High School.
+She is the Club's Graduate & Career Specialist at Oshkosh West High School.
 Alexis graduated from UW Whitewater where she studied art education and met her fiancé.
 Alexis has always enjoyed working with children.
 She comes from a large family and for many years, Alexis helped run Sunday services at her local church.
 She enjoyed creating a welcoming and warm environment for children and brings that same energy to her role at the Club.
 Alexis fell in love with the Oshkosh area and hopes to call it home for many years to come.

 What do you love most about your job?